Vote-boosting ensembles: Empirical evaluation

-The average test error rates for different classification problems of these ensemble methods are displayed in the columns of Table~\ref{tab:results}.
-The results reported are averages over $100$ realizations of the training and test set partitions.
-For classification problems in which only a finite collection of instances are available $2/3$ of the data selected at random are used for training and the remaining $1/3$ for testing.
-For the synthetic problems instances are generated independently at random: $300$ instances are used for training and $2000$ for testing.
-In all cases stratified sampling is used to ensure that the class distributions in the test and training sets are similar to the whole set.
-In the last column, the median value for $a=b$ used in vote-boosting is reported.
-In Table~\ref{tab:results} the best and the second best results for each classification problem are highlighted with bold face and underlined, respectively.
-In addition, the lowest test error rate is marked with an asterisk (*) if the improvement over to the second best is statistically significant.
-The significance of these differences is determined using a paired t-test at a significance level $\alpha =0.05$.
-Finally, the number of statistically significant wins and losses when one compares the average accuracy of vote-boosting with each of the remaining ensembles are shown in the last row of the table.
+The test error rates of the different ensembles and classification problems considered are displayed in Tables~\ref{tab:results1}, \ref{tab:results2}, and \ref{tab:results3}.
+The results reported are averages, followed by the corresponding standard deviations after the $\pm$ sign, over $100$ realizations of the training and test set partitions.
+The median value for $a=b$ used in vote-boosting is reported in the last columns of Tables~\ref{tab:results1}, \ref{tab:results2}, and \ref{tab:results3}.
+In these tables, the best and second best results for each classification problem are highlighted using bold face and underlined, respectively.
+In addition, the lowest test error rate is marked with an asterisk (*) if the improvement over to the second best is statistically significant, at a significance level $\alpha =0.05$.
+The significance of these differences is determined using a paired resampled t-test for synthetic problems, and to a corrected resampled paired t-test \cite{nadeau+bengio_2003_inference,bouckaert+frank_2004_evaluating} when random train/test partitions are used.
+Finally, the number of significant wins and losses when one compares the average accuracy of vote-boosting with each of the remaining ensembles, according to the aforementioned statistical test, are shown in the last row of Table~\ref{tab:results3}.
 Draws correspond to differences of average accuracy that are not statistically significant.